GAchuzia/notes/CONTRIBUTING.md

 feat: add new notes to sysc-4810
 fix: correct spelling error in README
 chore: run markdown lint over repo
+docs: update sysc-4805 notes section
 ~~~

+Most commit messages will likely be docs-related due to the nature of this repository, so try and be specific when explaining your changes.

 3) **Open a PR**